Possibilistic inferential models: a review

+Further discussion and illustrations of the profile likelihood-based IM solution are given in Appendix~\ref{A:marginal}.
 Despite its advantages over extension-based marginalization, it's important to emphasize that the profiling-based marginalization isn't universal, i.e., there are cases in which profiling is sub-optimal.
 Issues arise, as expected, when there are many nuisance parameters, like in the famous examples of \citet{neyman.scott.1948} and of \citet{stein1959}; see \citet[][Sec.~3.6]{martin.partial3}.
 More specifically, the profile-based marginal IM is always valid, but the efficiency deteriorates as the number of nuisance parameters increases.
 The reason is that maximum likelihood estimators tend to be inconsistent when the number of nuisance parameters diverges; since the profile-based marginal IM contour's peak is at the maximum likelihood estimator, if this is off-target, then a wider contour is needed to cover the relevant range than if the peak was on-target.
-The remedy is to replace the relative profile likelihood-based ranking with something else, but so far this has only been addressed on a case-by-case basis \citep{martin.partial3}.
+The remedy is to replace the relative profile likelihood-based ranking with something else, such as a marginal or conditional likelihood \citep[e.g.,][]{Severini:1994, severini1993, Severini:1998}, but so far this has only been addressed on a case-by-case basis \citep{martin.partial3}.
 It deserves to be mentioned a second time that the aforementioned IMs are always valid---unlike Bayes and fiducial, which can be misleading in nuisance parameter problems---so the question is how to properly rank the interest parameter values so that inference is efficient.